mayfan/maynara.com/src/pages/index.md

 templateKey: index-page
 title: May Fanucci - UX/Product Designer
 heading: >-
-  I'm May, a Senior Product Designer & Problem Solver.
-I enjoy creating user-centric, simple, delightful, and human experiences.
-Passionate about all things related to Design Systems and mentoring other designers.
+  I'm May, a Senior Product Designer.
+I create user-centric, simple, delightful, and human experiences.
+I'm passionate about all things related to Design Systems and mentoring other designers.
 row:
   - backgroundColor: FFFFFF
     column: